Texas

 Additionally, the significant racial and ethnic disparities that exist in obesity prevalence among U.S. children are pronounced in Texas’s diverse communities: Nearly 39 percent of the state’s residents are Hispanic or Latino.*

-The Alliance for a Healthier Generation, thanks to support from the Robert Wood Johnson Foundation, The JPB Foundation and Target, is working with communities throughout the state to make it easier for kids to lead healthier lives.
+The Alliance for a Healthier Generation, thanks to support from the Robert Wood Johnson Foundation, is working with communities throughout the state to make it easier for kids to lead healthier lives.

 *Source: U.S. Census Bureau